BaddMann/docs/zentral-client-enroll.md

 # Introduction

+[Zentral](https://github.com/zentralopensource/zentral) is a web server based on Django.
+Clients devices must be enrolled to Zentral to manage configurations and receive events from OSQuery, Santa, and receive inventory from Munki managed clients.
+Next to the client based technologies Zentral can connect also to other inventory systems like JAMF CasperSuite, Watchman Monitoring, or Sal ,and sync inventory data for clients via API.
+Events received from each inventory and clients will be indexed, processed and stored with additional metadata in a fully searchable database.

+Your macOS client devices need to have the supported technologies [OSQuery](https://osquery.io/), [Google Santa](https://github.com/google/santa), and [Munki](https://www.munki.org/munki/) agents installed first, these will connect to Zentral by installing a dedicated Zentral enrollment package- Zentral itself is "agentless", it acts as a centralized TLS server to provide API endpoints for supported technologies.

+**Zentral - TLS endpoint for [osquery](https://osquery.io/)**

+- Clients running [osqueryd](https://osquery.io/), enrolled to Zentral will pull osqueryd configurations and push back results to Zentral
+- The base config for `osqueryd` on macOS / OS X based clients is stored in `/Library/LaunchDaemons/com.facebook.osqueryd.plist`
+- The required certificate used by osquery is stored at `/usr/local/zentral/tls_server_certs.crt`

-[Zentral](https://github.com/zentralopensource/zentral) is running in a Django web framework - the **Zentral/osquery App** operates as a TLS endpoint for osquery, **Zentral/santa App** as a TLS endpoint for Google Santa, **Zentral/munki App** for Munki to connect with.
+**Zentral - TLS endpoint for [Google Santa](https://github.com/google/santa)** is a TLS endpoint for Google Santa

-Clients devices must have installed the according technology before they can connect with Zentral.

-- Clients running [osqueryd](https://osquery.io/) and enrolled with Zentral can pull osqueryd configurations and push results back to Zentral.
+- Clients running [Santa](https://github.com/google/santa), enrolled with Zentral can pull Santa policies and push results back to Zentral.
+- Path for osqeryd config on macOS clients is `/var/db/santa/config.plist`

+**Zentral - endpoint for [Munki](https://www.munki.org/munki/) local inventory**

-- Clients running [Santa](https://github.com/google/santa) and enrolled with Zentral can pull Santa policies and push results back to Zentral.
+- Clients running [Munki](https://www.munki.org/munki/), enrolled with Zentral can pull Santa policies and push results back to Zentral.

-- Clients running [Munki](https://www.munki.org/munki/) and enrolled with Zentral can push inventory data and events history to Zentral.
+- Path for munki postflight script on macOS clients is `/usr/local/munki/postflight.d/zentral` symlinked to /usr/local/zentral/munki/zentral_postflight`

 ---